a-schaefers/systemE/README.md

 Using the tooling in this repo, I am able to boot from linux to sinit as PID1, and from there to Emacs acting as PID2 using --script mode, performing all typical rc.boot system initialization using Emacs lisp until we hit the getty.

 Additionally from the getty, I use Emacs as a login shell, dotfiles manager, package-manager front-end, startx / xinitrc replacement, and Window Manager.
-I have nearly purged shell scrips from my life entirely.
+I have nearly purged shell scripts from my life entirely.
 For more information about these things, see my [.emacs repo](https://github.com/a-schaefers/dot-emacs).

 ![Logo](screenshot.jpg)